-The AODV routing protocol has been formally modeled through ASMs in [4], for the first time.
+The AODV routing protocol has been formally modeled through ASMs in [30], for the first time.
 MOTION redefines the protocol by means of new predicates and rules, also adding a parameter Timeout, the waiting time for the route reply, to avoid infinite loops when searching for a route.
 Each node of the network represents a device or an agent.
-In what follows, we show some of the high-level rules of MOTION (notice the use of forall in order to run AODVSPEC on every node in the network, and to look for a route from a given source a to the remaining nodes dest).
+In what follows, we show some of the high-level rules of MOTION (see [33] for the complete set of functions and rules); the reader should note how forall is used in order to run AODVSPEC on every node of the network, and to look for a route from a given source a to the remaining nodes dest); the low-level rules act on the routing table of each node, and on the messages exchanged between two nodes, directly.